Norwegian County Road 7

-County Road 7 (Fylkesvei 7) is a 92.24 km road in Vestland county, Norway.
-The road runs from Trengereid in the municipality of Bergen to Kollanes in the municipality of Voss.
+County Road 7 (Fylkesvei 7) was a 92.24 km road in Vestland county, Norway.
+The road ran from Trengereid in Bergen Municipality to Kollanes in Voss Municipality.
+In 2019, the road was renumbered with the portion west of Norheimsund becoming an extension of Norwegian County Road 49 and the eastern portion from Norheimsund to Granvin becoming Norwegian County Road 79.

-The route branches off from European route E16 and passes through the Trengereid Valley to Samnanger before crossing mountainous territory east to Norheimsund.
-It then continues along the north side of the Hardanger Fjord through Øystese and Ålvik and the north side of the Granvin Fjord before meeting Norwegian National Road 13 in the municipality of Voss.
+The route branches off from European route E16 and passes through the Trengereid Valley to Samnanger Municipality before crossing mountainous territory east to the village of Norheimsund.
+It then continues along the north side of the Hardanger Fjord through the villages of Øystese and Ålvik and the north side of the Granvin Fjord before meeting Norwegian National Road 13 in Voss Municipality.